jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 It should have been easy to get there, but we grew impatient hiking in and prematurely stopped at a neat looking crag which we think was Sector Momia.
 There Seamus picked a cool looking line and started climbing.
 We didn't know what we were climbing on and are still a bit unsure.
 In the end I think we linked together a few different sections of various routes.
 Whatever route we climbed, it was pretty neat and was one of my favorite routes of the trip.

 After that adventure climb we continued hiking until we hit what we thought was the route Quatro elephants, a 5 and the start of Sector Suizo.
 Well, we were wrong here too.
 We actually climbed the first two pitches (as a single pitch) of some multi-pitch route.
 We're not really sure which route this was either.
-It was a fairly casual route that increased in difficutly as you went up.
+It was a fairly casual route that increased in difficulty as you went up.
 The height, the wind, and the sense of the unknown made this route feel fairly exciting.
 Our 70 meter rope was barely enough to link the first two pitches.

 We continued hiking and actually made it to Sector Suizo.
 Once again, I'm not really certain what we climbed here but I think they were the left most routes since those were in the shade.
 We either climbed one or two routes in the same little area of the crag.
 The one I remember had a neat and powerful bulge you pulled to get to the chains.
 It was fun.